 Finally, we've decided to implement all of the ratios from one source: little coffee place website.

 Pour over coffee ratio (drip coffee ratio)

 Pour over is a conventional method of brewing coffee.
 The basis is the same as everywhere - pour hot water over ground coffee beans, but there are many nuances and steps to do it properly.
-Here you can read about pour over method and tips on how to start yourself.
+In this guide to pour over coffee, you can read more about pour over method and tips on how to start yourself.
 In our coffee to water calculator, we've chosen the following pour over coffee ratios: